-A mile of road that connects much of the city
+A historic thoroughfare connecting much of the city

 Deansgate is a mile long stretch of road that connects pretty much every part of the city centre.
 If you are ever lost in our fair city, ask anyone the way to Deansgate and you will soon pick up your trail.